SPS Fire Updates

 We are not certain at this point.
 An investigation into the cause of the incident is in process.

-Were there any injuries among employees or first responders?
+Were there any injuries among employees?

 Why was the sprinkler system inoperable?

 The fire suppression system was under repair due to a ruptured water main.
 SPS promptly notified the fire department and other relevant parties after learning of the water main break.
-Upon approval of the fire marshall, SPS had implemented alternate fire prevention protocols (e.g., fire watches and ceasing “hot work”), pending completion of the repair.
+Upon approval of the fire marshall, SPS had implemented alternate fire prevention protocols (e.g., fire watches and ceasing “hot work”) pending completion of the repair.

 What chemicals may have been released during the fire?